Büro für architektonische Schnittstellen

 For the European competition which was initiated by the historic Belvedere Museum in Vienna, the brief was to develop an underground visitor center.
 The challenge here was to design within a historical and highly protected building ensemble.

-For us the most important question was: How can an underground architecture be developed which appropriately integrates the highly sensitive, Baroque, and heritage-protected context while simultaneously ensuring an economical and efficient organization of functions and visitor flow?
+For us the most important question was: How can an underground architecture be developed which appropriately integrates the highly sensitive, baroque, and heritage-protected context while simultaneously proposing a contemporary design ensuring an economical and efficient organization of functions and visitor flow?

-The powerful and dramatic aesthetics of the Baroque, are translated into an „invisible“ spatial experience.
-The new Visitor Center thus follows the concept: „Baroque as an Experiential Space“
+The powerful and dramatic aesthetics of the Baroque, is translated into an „invisible“ spatial experience.
+The new Visitor Center thus reintroduces „Baroque as an Experiential Space“

 A gradual underpass leads from Prinz-Eugen-Straße to the underground Visitor Center.
-This forms a large-scale architectural continuum along the west-east axis, integrating itself into the Baroque overall complex.
+This forms a large-scale architectural continuum along the west-east axis, integrating itself into the overall existing complex.

 The Visitor Center consists of an elongated tract measuring approximately 130 x 30 meters.
-This allows for a column-free, continuous corridor of 130 x 9 meters, serving as a connecting element between various functions.
+This allows for a column-free, continuous corridor of 130 x 9 meters, serving as a connecting element between various functions and as urban corridor connecting the public space with the museum.

 Key Features of the Design: